-The coldest winter I ever spent was a summer in San Francisco
+The coldest winter I ever spent was a summer

 - Mark Twain